Understanding & Navigating Mitochondrial Disease

 Both children and adults are at a high risk for neurological and organ damage during times of extra stress on the body.
 This includes during and for the two weeks following an illness, starvation, dehydration, surgery, anesthesia, and IV antibiotic.

 What is the prognosis for individuals affected by mitochondrial diseases?

 That is a tough question to answer because the prognosis depends upon a variety of criteria.
 Some affected children and adults are living fairly normal lives.
 In other cases, affected children may not survive beyond their teenage years.
 Adult onset can result in drastic lifestyle and physical changes in a short amount of time.

 How does UMDF support research to find a cure?

-UMDF funds the best science around the globe, including nearly $12 million in research to advance treatments and cures.
+UMDF funds the best science around the globe, including millions of dollars in research to advance treatments and cures.
 Our Research Grant Program and accelerators program supports the top minds in mitochondrial medicine.

 Educate Yourself at Mito University